EMPRESS. XI. SDSS and JWST Search for Local and z~4-5 Extremely Metal-Poor Galaxies (EMPGs): Clustering and Chemical Properties of Local EMPGs: Extending the Technique to the High- EMPG Search

-In calculation of colors, a magnitude fainter than a 3$\sigma$ limiting magnitude is replaced by the 3$\sigma$ limiting magnitude.
-We further require $> 3\sigma$ detections within 0\farcs2-diameter circular apertures in the F356W band.
-Note that we do not rely on a machine-learning technique because the number of JWST sources that we need to visually inspect is small even if we adopt simple color cuts due to the smaller size of the JWST source catalogs than that of SDSS.
-In the future with more data, a machine-learning technique would be useful for the high-$z$ EMPG search as well.
 We visually inspect images of the candidates to remove spurious sources and sources affected by bright neighbors and diffraction spikes.
-We then compare SEDs of the candidates including bluer bands (i.e., F200W, F150W, F115W, and F090W, if available) with an EMPG spectral model at $z\simeq4.6$ with $Z = 0$, $\log U\simeq -2.0$, stellar age of $\sim 10^6$ yr, and $E(B-V)\simeq 0.01$ (Figure \ref{fig:jwst_sed1}) normalized by average magnitudes in the F277W, F356W, and F444W bands.
-We also use Hubble Space Telescope (HST) ACS multi-band images that are available in the SMACS J0723 and CEERS fields from the websites of RELICS \citep{Coe2019}\footnote{\url{https://archive.stsci.edu/prepds/relics}} and CEERS\footnote{\url{https://ceers.github.io/releases.html}}, respectively.
-We perform photometry for the candidates on the HST images in the F606W and F814W bands of the CEERS fields and the F435W, F606W, and F814W bands of the SMACS J0723 field.
-We remove sources whose SEDs are not consistent with that of EMPG model.
-One of the major sources that are removed is a \OIII\ emitter at $z\simeq$ 6.6--6.7 due to strong \OIII\ emission in F356W and no strong emission in F444W.
-Although the redshift range that \OIII\ emitters satisfy our color criteria is narrower ($\Delta z\sim0.1$) than EMPGs ($\Delta z\sim1$), strong \OIII\ emission-lines are abundant in galaxies at $z\gtrsim6$ \citep[e.g.,][]{Matthee2022} and can be contaminants in our candidates.
-The black (gray) line in Figure \ref{fig:jwst_sed2} (Figure \ref{fig:jwst_sed1}) show an \OIII\ emitter spectral model at $z\simeq6.7$ with $Z = 0.2\ Z_\odot$, $\log U\simeq -2.5$, stellar age of $\sim 10^{6.2}$ yr, and $E(B-V)\simeq 0.01$.
-We can distinguish between $z\sim$ 4--5 EMPGs and $z\sim7$ \OIII\ emitters based on the Lyman break at $\sim$ 700 nm and $\sim$ 900 nm, respectively.
-The expected magnitude in the F090W band of the \OIII\ emitter model spectrum is 0.5 mag fainter than that of the EMPG model spectrum due to Lyman break.
-We remove sources with drops in F090W.
-We also use HST multi-band images covering the wavelength shorter than the Lyman break.
-We remove sources whose model SED in HST bands are brighter than 2$\sigma$ limiting magnitudes but not detected in the HST images.
-Figure \ref{fig:jwst_sed2} illustrates one of the potential \OIII\ emitters that satisfy our color criteria but removed from candidates.
+We then compare SEDs of the candidates, including bluer bands (F200W, F150W, F115W, and F090W if available), with an EMPG spectral model at $z\simeq4.6$ with $Z = 0$, $\log U\simeq -2.0$, a stellar age of $\sim 10^6$ yr, and $E(B-V)\simeq 0.01$ (as shown in Figure \ref{fig:jwst_sed1}).
+The EMPG model is normalized by average magnitudes in the F277W, F356W, and F444W bands.
+Additionally, we use multi-band images obtained by the Hubble Space Telescope (HST) ACS in the SMACS J0723 and CEERS fields, which are available on the websites of RELICS \citep{Coe2019}\footnote{\url{https://archive.stsci.edu/prepds/relics}} and CEERS\footnote{\url{https://ceers.github.io/releases.html}}, respectively.
+We perform photometry for the candidates on the HST images in the F606W and F814W bands of the CEERS fields, and the F435W, F606W, and F814W bands of the SMACS J0723 field.
+We remove sources whose SEDs are not consistent with the EMPG model.